mobile-blockly/flutter_blockly/example/README.md

 # flutter_blockly_example

-Demonstrates how to use the flutter_blockly plugin.
+Demonstrates how to use the flutter_blockly package.